gecille87/My-Movie-Library/README.md

 To view detailed information about a movie, click on the movie title.

-To add a movie to your watchlist, click on the "Add to Watchlist" button.

-To remove a movie from your watchlist, click on the "Remove from Watchlist" button.

 ### Contributing

 If you would like to contribute to this project, please fork the repository and create a pull request.
 Please be sure to follow the coding conventions and guidelines outlined in the project's contribution guide.